Climate of Gwadar: August

 There is no change in the weather of Gwadar in August as it remains hot and humid but temperatures decrease a little bit.
 The highest temperature was 39.5 C recorded on 11 August 1962 while the lowest temperature was 20.5 C recorded on 4 August 1999.
 Drizzles may occur in this month, too.
 The highest rainfall of this month was 56.5 mm in 1979 while the average is 2.8 mm and the highest 24-hour rain in this month was 32.3 mm which occurred on 22 August 1970.

 September

 September is hotter but less humid than August.
-But temperatures rise in this month.
+Nevertheless, temperatures rise in this month.
 The highest temperature was 41.1 C recorded on 11 September 1962 while the lowest temperature was 18 C recorded on 26 September 2004.
 Trace amounts of drizzle may occur in this month.
 The highest rainfall of this month was 7.4 mm while the average is 0.2 mm and the highest 24-hour rain in this month was 5.6 mm which occurred on 7 September 1976.